Luka-pp/MS2/README.md

 * On drop down menu click on **Commit**
 * The commit interface will open on the left side and after adding the commit message click on commit in the left bottom corner
-* Work is now commited to the master branch
+* Work is now committed to the master branch
 * To push that commit to the **GitHub** I clicked on **Commit and Push** button in the same window
 * On click on **Commit and Push** button the pop up window will show where I